WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 of one of the enclosed capabilities to the other, without exposing either individually outside of the enclosure.

-It does not appear we can do the same thing in LDS Proclamation Chains.
+It does not appear we can do the same thing in lds-ocaps.
 Here is a highly cut down invocation which attempts to embed the capabilities, for the sake of demonstration:

 ``` javascript
   {"type": "Invocation",